 Nana decided we needed a painterly effect around the ornaments.
 Each chose their own color.
 For the painterly effect, turn your pastel stick on its side and skumble – just gently brush your pastel around your ornaments.
 Then ‘fist in’ or blend the color with your fingers.

-- Print this lesson: Just click the green, ‘print-friendly’ button at the top, left of this post.
+- Print this lesson: Just click the green, ‘print with print friendly’ button at the bottom, right of this post in the sharing buttons.
 You can choose to print the lesson with or without photos.

 - A note on chalk pastels: Pastels are an easy, forgiving medium.
 Fun for children and adults alike!
 Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons (50 free lessons now) are all contained in the post Pastels plus links to tutorials.
 A simple set is very affordable.
 Nana also teaches acrylic lessons.